mrdaemon/avorion-container/README.md

 I am making it public with deep shame.

-Ways in which it is shitty:
+Ways in which it is shitty
 ---------------------------

 - Embeds steamcmd with no cache bursting for the actual install part.